-The broader field of Artificial Intelligence in Education (AIEd) applies machine learning, educational data mining, and analytics to support adaptive instruction, feedback, and monitoring of engagement \cite{siemens2013learning}.
-However, automated grading systems face criticism due to a lack of transparency, limited adaptability, and reliance on historical patterns, which may disadvantage students who have atypical learning styles.
+The broader field of Artificial Intelligence in Education (AIEd) applies machine learning and educational data mining to support adaptive instruction and feedback \cite{siemens2013learning}.
+However, automated grading systems are frequently criticized for limited transparency, reduced adaptability, and reliance on historical patterns that may disadvantage students with atypical learning styles.

-Finally, ethical considerations such as algorithmic fairness, data privacy, surveillance, and student consent are critical \cite{williamson2017bigdata}.
-These must be carefully addressed before integrating AI into high-stakes assessments, such as course grades and other evaluations.
+Finally, ethical considerations, including algorithmic fairness, data privacy, surveillance, and student consent, are critical \cite{williamson2017bigdata}.
+These must be carefully addressed before integrating AI into high-stakes assessments, such as course grades.